-Element Operation Maximum Opportunity Base Salary To attract and retain high calibre individuals Base salaries are reviewed by the Committee annually in the last quarter of the year with any adjustments to take effect from 1 January of the following year.
+Element Operation Maximum Opportunity Base Salary To attract and retain high calibre individuals Base salaries are reviewed by the Committee annually in the last quarter of the year with any adjustments to take effect from I January of the following year.
 There are no prescribed maximum salaries or maximum increases.
 Increases will normally reflect increases across the Group and in the market generally.
 Factors taken into account in the review include the individual's role and level of responsibility, personal performance and developments in pay in the market generally and across the Group.
-However, increases may be higher or lower to reflect certain circumstances such as changes in responsibility or in the case of newly appointed individuals to progressively Base salary for Executive Directors is inclusive of fees receivable by the Executive as a Director of the Group. align salary with market norms.
+Base salary for Executive Directors However, increases may be higher or lower to reflect certain circumstances such as changes in responsibility or in the case of newly appointed individuals to progressively align salary with market is inclusive of fees receivable by the Executive as a Director of the Group. norms.
 In line with good practice, market movements will not be considered in isolation but in conjunction with other factors.

-Element Operation Maximum Opportunity

-Benefits

-To be competitive with the market In addition to their base salaries, Executive Directors' benefits include life and health insurance and a car allowance in line with typical market practice.
-No maximum levels are prescribed as benefits will be related to each individual's circumstances.

-Annual Bonus

-To reward the achievement of annual performance targets Individuals will receive annual cash bonus awards based on the achievement of financial and non-financial targets agreed prior to the start of each financial year.
-The maximum award for Executive Directors as a percentage of base salary is as follows:

-Threshold levels will be set for minimum and maximum awards Executive Chairman 75%

-with pro-rata payments between CEO 100%

-the two points based on relative COO 100%
+Element Operation Maximum Opportunity Benefits To be competitive with the market In addition to their base salaries, Executive Directors' benefits include life and health insurance and a car allowance in line with typical market practice.
+No maximum levels are prescribed as benefits will related to each individual's circumstances.
+Annual Bonus To reward the achievement of annual performance targets Individuals will receive annual cash bonus awards based on the achievement of financial and non-financial targets agreed prior to the start of each financial year.
+The maximum award for Executive Directors as a percentage of base salary is as follows: Threshold levels will be set for minimum and maximum awards Executive Chairman 75% with pro-rata payments between CEO 1009 the two points based on relative achievement levels against COO 1009 Annual bonus awards will be based 60% on financial KPIs and 40% on non-financial KPIs.

-achievement levels againsi agreed targets.

-Annual bonus awards will be based 60% on financial KPIs and 40% on non-financial KPIs.
-The financial KPIs will ensure that employees are aligned with

-40% on non-financial KPIs.
 The financial KPIs will ensure that employees are aligned with shareholders' interests and the parameters that the Group will be assessed on by the market in the long-term.
 The financial KPI targets will be set annually based on the budget and strategic plan process carried out in Q3/Q4 every year.
 The financial metrics for 2019 will be based on targets relating to consolidated revenue; consolidated EBITDA (excluding bonus charge) and consolidated EBITDA margin (excluding bonus charge).
 Non-financial targets for 2019 are based on metrics related to safety and customer satisfaction.
 The Committee retains discretion to adjust any award to reflect the underlying financial position of the Group and to agree awards outside of the above framework in respect of recent joiners and leavers.